Why Walmart Makes Product Images Look Blurry? Understanding Walmart’s Compression System

 You want natural sharpness, not artificial contrast boosts.

-4. Use a Clean Background With No Gradients
+⬜ 4.
+Use a Clean Background With No Gradients

-Walmart recompression struggles most with:
+Walmart recompression is the most sensitive to:

 • soft gradients